You are here: Home Managing Your ... Chemotherapy 101: ... Summary

 • Through a Central Venous Catheter (CVC) (a port embedded in your skin).

-If a chemotherapy protocol is recommended, an informed consumer would:
+If a chemotherapy is recommended:

 Always ask your doctor and nurse any questions you have about your chemo.
 A general knowledge of the words used with respect to chemo will help make discussions with medical providers more accurate and faster, leaving more time to raise any questions or concerns you may have.

 • You will be asked to sign a Consent Form.
 Ask to see the form well before the date your chemo is supposed to start so you have time to review it.
 It may provide information you didn't ask about or it may contradict what you think about the particular chemotherapy.
+(For information about medical consent forms, click here.)

 • If you could lose your hair, plan ahead.
-For instance, start shopping for a wig or other head covering.
+For instance, start shopping for a wig or other head covering.(For information about hair loss and how to deal with it, click here.)

 • If other side effects such as nausea and fatigue commonly accompany the chemo, get a prescription now "just in case."
 Learn what other steps you can take to decrease or eliminate the side effect.